wwq5-code/FedU/README.md

-# UIAF-U
+# FedU

-# User-side Influence Approximation Forgetting with Utility Preservation (UIAF-U) for Federated Unlearning
+# FedU: Federated Unlearning via User-Side Influence Approximate Forgetting with Utility Preservation (UIAF-U)

 ### Overview
-This repository is the official implementation of UIAF-U, and the corresponding paper is under review.
+This repository is the official implementation of FedU, and the corresponding paper is under review.

 ### Prerequisites